-Enter this fun cabbage-forward pasta dish.
-Recently, I've been seeing loads of fun ways to dress up this mighty brassica plant beyond the classic slaw or steamed cabbage, from a "cacio e pepe" riff to a tahini-smothered charred variation.
+Recently, I’ve been seeing loads of fun ways to dress up cabbage beyond the classic slaw or steamed version, from a “cacio e pepe” riff to a tahini-smothered charred variation.
+I love the classic combination of buttery cabbage, and being a pasta girl, I thought, why not make a pasta dish out of it?

 - Cabbage and onion slowly cook down and tenderize, then caramelize after losing all of their moisture.
 The resulting texture is soft, sweet, and savory.